 In recent years, SFMTA has added daylighting on some high-injury streets (the 13% of streets where 75% of traffic crashes occur).
 All intersections in the Tenderloin are now daylighted, which is fantastic.

-But there are more than 180 intersections on high-injury streets in our city, and large numbers still await daylighting.
+But there are thousands of intersections on high-injury streets in our city, and large numbers still await daylighting.
 In March 2019, Walk SF echoed the call by Board of Supervisors President Norman Yee to mandate daylighting citywide.
 He asked for 1,200 intersections to be daylit by May 2020.
 Supervisor Yee put his support for the legislation this way: “For anyone who says that this will cost parking spaces, let me just respond now: saving lives is more critical than saving a parking space.”
 We couldn’t agree more, which is why Supervisor Yee’s legislation needs to be realized ASAP.

 Let’s bring daylighting to dangerous streets across our city

 This is why in our recent letter to SFMTA Director Jeffrey Tumlin, Walk San Francisco asked SFMTA to complete daylighting on the entire high-injury network in 2020.
 This includes installing posts and painting pedestrian safety zones (or bike parking) to prevent short-term illegal parking; without this, daylighting is often meaningless.